dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/parquet.md

 ### Row group size
-`pyarrow` parquet writer writes each item (be it table or batch which is internally converted to table) in a separate row group.
-This may lead to many small row groups to be created which may not be optimal for certain query engines (ie. `duckdb` parallelizes on a row group). `dlt` allows to control the size of the row group by buffering and concatenating (0 copy) tables/batches before they are written.
-You can control the size by setting the buffer size
+The `pyarrow` parquet writer writes each item, i.e. table or record batch, in a separate row group.
+This may lead to many small row groups which may not be optimal for certain query engines.
+For example, `duckdb` parallelizes on a row group.
+`dlt` allows controlling the size of the row group by buffering and concatenating tables and batches before they are written.
+The concatenation is done as a zero-copy to save memory.
+You can control the memory needed by setting the count of records to be buffered as follows:
 ```toml
 [extract.data_writer]
 buffer_max_items=10e6